Monitoring Hot Copy Execution

 0. With a timeout of

-0, you might want to monitor the SM or SSM process so that you know when the hot copy operation is complete and whether it was successful.
+0, you might want to monitor the SM process so that you know when the hot copy operation is complete and whether it was successful.

-show process status and specify the host and process ID of the SM or SSM that is executing the hot copy.
+show domain command and specify the host and process ID of the SM that is executing the hot copy.
 The output indicates whether the hot copy operation is in progress, was successfully completed, or terminated with an error.